Weekly Shōnen Magazine

-Weekly Shōnen Magazine (週刊少年マガジン, Shūkan Shōnen Magajin) is a weekly shōnen manga anthology published on Wednesdays in Japan by Kodansha, first published on March 17, 1959.
+Weekly Shōnen Magazine (週刊少年マガジン, Shūkan Shōnen Magajin) is a weekly shōnen manga magazine published on Wednesdays in Japan by Kodansha, first published on March 17, 1959.
 The magazine is mainly read by an older audience, with a significant portion of its readership falling under the male high school or college student demographic.
 According to circulation figures accumulated by the Japanese Magazine Publishers Association, the magazine's circulation has dropped in every quarter since records were first collected in April–June 2008.
 This is, however, not an isolated occurrence as digital media continues to be on the rise.